YimingYang23/PCA_USLVIReID/README.md

-# PCA: Progressive Cross-modal Association Learning for Unsupervised Visible-Infrared Person Re-Identification
+# Progressive Cross-modal Association Learning for Unsupervised Visible-Infrared Person Re-Identification

 # Dataset
 Put SYSU-MM01 and RegDB dataset into data/sysu and data/regdb, run prepare_sysu.py and prepare_regdb.py to convert the dataset format.